TL;DR

 Many people believe that if they were to fall seriously ill or die, their employer or the state would step in to provide a robust financial safety net.
 This is a dangerously misplaced assumption.
 The reality is that the support available is minimal and often runs out far quicker than you'd expect.

-Myth 1: "My Employer Will Cover Me"
+Myth 1: "My Employer may cover Me"

 While many companies offer a sick pay package, it is crucial to understand its limitations.